srijanshetty/notes/Computing/DB/db_implementations.md

 ACID
 ====
 The ACID principles have to be followed by any database in order for it to be called reliable.

 # Atomicity
-- This means every transaction is a *all or nothing* deal, either the transaction goes through completely or it doesnt happen at all.
+- This means every transaction is a *all or nothing* deal, either the transaction goes through completely or it doesn't happen at all.

 # Consistency
 - Consistency is specified by the domain.
 - When we say that a database is consistent, we mean that it follows whatever consistency rules that have been set forth by the domain before and after a transaction.

 # Isolation
 - Isolation requires that a transaction happens in an isolated fashion on its own copy of the database.
 - This ensures that the database is not affected by any other transaction.

 # Durability
-- Durablilty is a gurantee that if any transaction gets committed, then it stays in the memory for sure.
+- Durability is a guarantee that if any transaction gets committed, then it stays in the memory for sure.

-    # Availability
+- **Availability**
-        - Even if one of the data-centers fail, we should be able to access our data.
-            This property is called availabilty.
+    Even if one of the data-centres fail, we should be able to access our data.
+This property is called availability.

-    # Resilience
+- **Resilience**
-        - If any of the data-centers fail, we have a backup data-center.
+    If any of the data-centres fail, we have a backup data-centre.

 Consistency Models
 ====================

 # Serializable transactions
-A way to reason about transactions, it gurantees that transactions can be thought of as happening serially.
+A way to reason about transactions, it guarantees that transactions can be thought of as happening serially.

 # Eventual consistency
 - Transactions will be eventually applied.
 - A transaction will be applied to some replica and finally all of them will be copied into all records.
 - The order of transactions is not honoured.

 # Quorum Consistency